 Health statistics and related information for local areas in Wisconsin are available in several sets of data products listed as links below.
 (You can also choose to access these products listed by county.)

 Local areas for which statistics are available include Wisconsin's counties and regions, and the state's largest cities when possible.
-Please note that many other pages available in the Data and Statistics area of the DHS site also provide local information for specific topics.
+Please note that many other pages available in the Data and Statistics area of the Department of Health Services website also provide local information for specific topics.

 - The WISH data query system lets you submit detailed data requests and receive specific answers (tables) over the Internet.
 WISH uses protected databases containing data on Wisconsin births, deaths, cancer incidence and mortality, population estimates, injuries, behavioral risks, and violent deaths, for multiple years and geographic areas.